Aster Place Supportive Housing

-BC Housing and the City of Richmond are working together to create new temporary supportive housing for up to 40 people experiencing homelessness in the community.
-Located at 2520 - 2640 Smith Street, the Bridgeport Supportive Housing will be a three-storey modular building with 40 self-contained units, each with a private washroom and kitchenette.
-These 40 new homes will help Richmond residents transition to more stable housing by offering them supportive environments where they are treated with dignity and respect.
-Similar to other supportive housing buildings, all residents will pay rent and will sign a program agreement.
-Residents are expected to move into Bridgeport in summer 2022.
+BC Housing, the City of Richmond, and non-profit operator Community Builders have partnered to create temporary supportive housing for up to 40 people experiencing homelessness in the community.
+Located at 2520 Smith Street, Aster Place Supportive Housing is a three-storey building with 40 self-contained units, each with a private washroom and kitchenette.
+These 40 homes will help Richmond residents transition to more stable housing by providing them with supportive environments where they are treated with dignity and respect.
+Similar to other supportive housing buildings, all residents will pay rent and sign a program agreement.
+Occupancy began in October 2022.

 Pathways Clubhouse Affordable Housing

 The City of Richmond, Pathways Clubhouse and BC Housing are partnering to build new, affordable rental housing at 5491 No. 2 Road.
 The proposed project is a six-storey building with 80 new homes for single people, families and seniors.
 Rental rates are proposed to be set to accommodate both low-income and moderate-income households.

 The Kiwanis Towers development provides 296 units of affordable seniors’ rental housing, which more than doubles the number of units originally available at the site.
 Located at 7378 and 7388 Gollner Avenue, the two Kiwanis buildings include shared parking, laundry facilities, a fitness area, shared amenity space, patio areas, landscaped outdoor spaces, walking paths and community gardens.